 The expert-level research sources mentioned above take a long time to research and almost as long to review and publish.
 For this reason, they are not the best way to track the latest developments on your question.
-For example, if you are writing about manatee conservation, a scholarly journal article will not include information about a bill to protect the manatees that was debated in Congress last week.
-But this information could be crucial for your paper!
-Luckily, it only takes newspapers a few days to provide coverage and analysis of recent events.
+Try newspapers or magazines instead.

 The QuickSearch database gives you access to almost all of the Libraries' collections in a single search tool.
 In most cases, it is a very powerful and convenient way to find almost anything in the Libraries' collections.
 But its power is sometimes a weakness.
 Because QuickSearch connects you with so many options, sometimes the best options get buried deep within the list of search results, making them difficult to find.
 If you feel like this is happening to you, or if you feel that you are not getting the results you expect for some other reason, try one of the "QuickSearch alternatives" listed on this guide.